“Up with you,

 game animal to be relished and devoured, and he had rushed to the girl’s

-But then he saw that she had a rescuer—a handsome
+But then he saw that she had a rescuer—a

-possibly be the gallant warrior, her lover and mate, of
+girl’s protector possibly be the gallant warrior, her lover and mate, of

 whom she had boasted?
 Yes, he supposed that it was.

 child-like shoulders in his loving arms.
 “I knew it…” she murmured.
 “I

 knew you would come for me.
 Oh, Clive forgive that I ever left, that I

 “My girl, I know that you never meant

 “Oh, it has been terrible.
-I must tell you of the dreadful
+I must tell you

-foul little things that serve the Mahars—“ Oooohhh!”
+were gone.
+Those foul little things that serve the Mahars—“ Oooohhh!”

 “You mean the Wur-gals?”